 Aside from the printers themselves, we saw supplies for various types of 3D printers, including filament and even bed glue for Cubes and CubeXs.

-Like any specialty shop, there were several related publications on sale, including Hod Lipson’s new book
+Like any specialty shop, there were several related publications on sale, including Hod Lipson’s new book on 3D printing.

 One of the major challenges we see in opening a shop like this is that the general public largely has no understanding of the topic.
 We spoke with founder Sylvain Preumont, who explained that while their original purpose was to sell 3D printers, they’ve branched out into several new services, such as educational training and basic 3D print services.